edgelesssys/contrast/rfc/009-distributed-coordinator.md

 ## Requirements

-* High-availability: node failure, pod migration, etc. must not impact the availability of the `set` or `verify` flow.
+* High availability: node failure, pod migration, etc. must not impact the availability of the `set` or `verify` flow.
-* Auto-recovery: node failure, pod migration, etc. must not require a manual recovery step.
+* Automatic recovery: node failure, pod migration, etc. must not require a manual recovery step.
   * A newly started Coordinator that has recovered peers must eventually recover automatically.
 * Consistency: the Coordinator state must be strongly consistent.
 * Data-owner security: the mesh CA key must only ever be exposed to Coordinator instances.